mwayi/Merlin/README.md

-# Boilerplate Installer
+# Merlin

-A boilerplate installer that encourages the capture of standards and patterns into helpful starter packs.
+A generic boilerplate installer that encourages the capture of standards and patterns into helpful starter packs.

 Simply point the installer to a zip file resource and tell it where to download.